pfunks/TCTest/test_faq.md

 **Blog** - Here is where you go to see all of your posts and resteems.
 It is also where you go to see your profile page that is viewable by other users.

-**Comments** - Here is where you go to see all of the comments you have made to other's posts and comments.
+**Comments** - Here is where you go to see all of the comments and replies you have made.

 **Replies** - Here is where you go to see all replies other users have made to your posts and comments.

-**Wallet** - Here is where you go to see your wallet balances, make transfers, exchange STEEM/SBD, and Power Up.
+**Wallet** - Here is where you go to see your wallet balances, make transfers, exchange STEEM or Steem Dollars, and Power Up.

 **Change Password** - Here is where you go to change your password.

 **Settings** - Here is where you go to update your settings.

-**Logout** - Here is where you go to logout.
+**Logout** - If you'd like to logout.

 ## What do the Blog, Comments, Replies, Rewards links show?